uclalawcovid19behindbars/custodial_mortality_project/README.md

 ### Code

 This folder contains an R script titled 'general_utilities.'
-This script contains utility functions to help users load death and demographic data, harmonize death data to available demographic data, and compare aggregate totals from records collected here to reports on deaths in custody formerly reported by the Bureau of Justice Statistics in 'Mortality in Correctional Institutions' and 'National Prisoner Statistics' reports.
+This script contains utility functions to help users load death and demographic data, harmonize death data to available demographic data, and compare aggregate totals from records collected here to reports on deaths in prisons formerly reported by the Bureau of Justice Statistics in 'Mortality in Correctional Institutions' (MCI) and 'National Prisoner Statistics' (NPS) reports.

 ### Data